Alaska

 A consulting provider may send data he/she has received during a store-and-forward telemedicine consultation to another consulting provider (with equal or greater scope of practice as determined by his/her occupational license or level of expertise within their field of specialty).

-• Initial or one follow-up office visit;
+• One follow-up visit;

-• Consultation made to confirm diagnosis;
+• A consultation made to confirm diagnosis;

-• A diagnostic, therapeutic or interpretive service;
+• Diagnostic, therapeutic or interpretive service;

-• Psychiatric or substance abuse assessments;
+• A psychiatric or substance abuse assessment;

 • Psychotherapy; or